Gamma Alpha Omega: History

 The sorority founded its second chapter at the University of Arizona on August 8, 1993.
 On January 24, 1997, Gamma Alpha Omega expanded beyond Arizona with the founding of Gamma chapter at the University of Washington.
 In 2000, the sorority became a founding member of the National Association of Latino Fraternal Organizations (NALFO) when it emerged as a national association of Latino fraternal groups.

 Gamma Alpha Omega incorporated in the state of Arizona in April 2001.
 In January 2016, Gamma Alpha Omega withdrew from NALFO alongside several other founding fraternity and sorority members of the council.
+It would then rejoin the association in December 2025.

 Symbols

 ΓΑΩ's official logo, the White Rose within a Blue Diamond.

 Gamma Alpha Omega's motto is Nos Una Crescemus or "United We Will Grow".
 Its pillars are honesty, integrity, leadership, scholarship and unity.

 At its founding the sorority chose the colors forest green, navy blue and white.
 Its mascot is a white Bengal tiger with blue eyes.
 Its flower is the white thornless rose.
 Its jewels are the emerald, sapphire and diamond.
 Its fruit is the red apple.

 The sorority publishes a digital magazine twice annually called The ROSE Vine.
 Its nicknames are the Gammas and Tigresas.